 Application programs should not rely on the physical structure of the data.
 There are a host of options when it comes to deciding how to physically store data in a database and indicating how indexes are organized.
 All of these choices should be fully abstracted from the application or user who should be able to execute the same high-level query and have it work regardless of changes to physical representation.

 The relational structure, mostly uniform query language and physical abstraction properties were major contributors to the popularity of SQL databases, especially since mapping problems like customer records and sales orders into fields and rows is fairly straightforward and just “makes sense”.
-Yet, as we’ll see later in the chapter, the relational structure is not well suited for all types of data or problems.
+Yet, as you’ll see later in the chapter, the relational structure is not well suited for all types of data or problems.

 Realizing the Container Has Constraints

 Compared to Codd’s era, we are awash in computing resources.
-Memory, storage, CPU and network capacity are all relatively cheap and the need to accommodate the underlying architecture of physical storage when designing, building and using databases is (for the most part) no longer present.
-Becoming an amateur DBA is now as simple as executing “sudo apt-get install mariadb-server” on any Debian-ish Linux box (with similar, easy installation options for Windows and MacOS).
-In some ways, it is this simplicity and ubiquity that has contributed to the fallacy that traditional SQL/RDBMS databases are destined for extinction due to “lack of scalability and functionality”.
+Memory, storage, CPU, and network capacity are all relatively cheap and the need to accommodate the underlying architecture of physical storage when designing, building, and using databases is (for the most part) no longer present.
+Becoming an amateur DBA is now as simple as executing sudo apt-get install mariadb-server on any Debian-ish Linux box (with similar, easy installation options for Windows and MacOS).
+In some ways, this simplicity and ubiquity has contributed to the fallacy that traditional SQL/RDBMS databases are destined for extinction due to “lack of scalability and functionality.”

-The reality is that modern SQL databases are comparable to web servers, proxy servers, firewalls and mail servers in that their “out of the box” configuration is going to be in “jack of all trades” mode.
+The reality is that modern SQL databases are comparable to web servers, proxy servers, firewalls, and mail servers in that their out-of-the-box configuration is going to be in jack-of-all-trades mode.
 The default features and capabilities will be enough to get you off and running, and may even perform moderately well as your record counts and schema complexities increase.
-But, when the types or amounts of data begin to push the boundaries of the default configuration you will run into problems.
+But, when the types or amounts of data begin to push the boundaries of the default configuration, you will run into problems.
 It’s important to understand the most common types of constraints you will face as your SQL needs grow and where to turn when you begin to encounter them.

-Constrained By Schema
+Constrained by Schema

 It may not be obvious at first glance, but there are significant differences between the following two, simple SQL table structures:

 CREATE TABLE fw1 (